 To address incidences of homelessness in Fontana and to prevent extremely low-income Fontana families from becoming homeless, the City places a high priority on programs that work to prevent homelessness or rapidly connect homeless individuals with housing and supportive services.
-To address this need, the City has supported a continuum of services in the City of Fontana utilizing its ESG and ESG-CV funds, and though the San Bernardino County Continuum of Care (CoC) to prevent and eliminate homelessness; including, but not limited to, Homelessness Prevention programs, Emergency Shelter programs and transitional housing.
-Using ESG-CV funds, the City invested in Homelessness Prevention, Street Outreach, Emergency Shelter and Rapid Re-Housing programs through the Water of Life, which served a total of 189 persons in the 2020-2021 program year.
+To address this need, the City has supported a continuum of services in the Fontana utilizing its ESG and ESG-CV funds, and though the San Bernardino County Continuum of Care (CoC) to prevent and eliminate homelessness; including, but not limited to, Homelessness Prevention programs, Emergency Shelter programs and transitional housing.
+Using ESG-CV funds, the City invested in Homelessness Prevention, Street Outreach, Emergency Shelter and Rapid Re-Housing programs directly and through the Water of Life, which served a total of 379 persons in the first two quarters for the 2022-2023 program year (July 1 through December 31, 2022).